mtimkovich/rl-replay-renamer/README.md

 Wow!

+## Features

-It's written in Rust and uses parallelism so it's fast, able to rename ~1 GB of replays in about 13 seconds.
+* Written in Rust and using multithreading, it's fast, able to rename ~1 GB of replays in about 13 seconds.
+* Ignores already renamed replays.

 ## Install